Dev1Ai/ServiceLink/README.md

 Copy `.env.example` to `.env` and fill secrets.
 The API reads `.env` at repo root.

+Required keys for auth and provider onboarding:

+- `JWT_SECRET` — used to sign API JWTs.
+- `STRIPE_SECRET_KEY` or `STRIPE_SECRET` — Stripe secret for Connect onboarding.
+- `STRIPE_WEBHOOK_SECRET` — verify Stripe webhooks (optional in dev).
+- `STRIPE_RETURN_URL` / `STRIPE_REFRESH_URL` — onboarding redirect URLs.

+Notes:
+- If Stripe secrets are missing or obviously placeholders, the API returns a mock onboarding URL (`https://connect.stripe.com/setup/mock`) so you can continue local dev.
+- Swagger UI is available at `http://localhost:3001/docs` with the `auth` and `providers` tags.

 ## CI

 GitHub Actions workflow in `.github/workflows/ci.yml` lints, typechecks, builds.